 Mic doesn't work over a wired connection.

 The Anker Soundcore Life Q20 2024 are decent for audio reproduction accuracy.
 Their frequency response generally follows their V-shaped sound profile, especially in the bass and mid-ranges, though there are some peaks and dips in the treble range that can push some sibilant sounds into harsh and abrasive territory.
-The L/R drivers are generally well-aligned in terms of frequency and amplitude, though a phase mismatch in the low-bass can cause sub-bass rumbles to sound loose and poorly defined.
-Group delay mostly falls under the audibility threshold though, and there's no audible distortion at both regular and elevated listening levels.
-While their PRTF accuracy isn't very similar to that of an angled reference speaker, they're capable of producing a more spacious sound than many other closed-back, over-ears.
+The L/R drivers are generally well-aligned in terms of frequency and amplitude, though a phase mismatch in the low-bass can cause sub-bass rumbles to sound poorly defined.
+There's no audible harmonic distortion at both regular and elevated listening levels.
+While their PRTF isn't very similar to that of an angled reference speaker, they're capable of producing spatial cues by interacting with your pinna.

 The Anker Soundcore Life Q20 2024 have an excellent noise isolation performance.
 They use a combination of the passive seal created by their over-ear fit and an ANC system to attenuate external noise across the entire frequency range.
 While the ANC isn't as powerful as top-of-the-line, premium noise cancelling headphones, it still does a great job of attenuating unwanted noises when you're in environments like an aircraft cabin or a busy street, tamping down sounds like engine rumble and honking horns.
 They don't leak much audio either, so unless you're blasting your tunes in a very quiet environment, your audio won't be bothering other people.